jodie-kang/jingqi-kang/README.md

 - Jun.
 2020, **Three Outstanding Students of Jiangsu Province**, Jiangsu Provincial Department of Education
 - Dec.
 2019, **National Scholarship**, Ministry of Education of the People's Republic of China

-### Skills 🎯
+### Hobby 🎨
-- Language: Python, PyTorch, PyTorch-Lightning, Linux
-- Tools: Transformers, Avalanche, Docker, Git
-- Hobby: City ​​Walking, Painting, DIY
+- Reading and Writing, City ​​Walking, Painting, DIY